bitcraze/bitcraze-website/src/development/contribute/repo-doc-guidelines.md

 page_id: repo-doc-guidelines
 ---

-The source code for the repository documentation is located in each repositry, to make it easy to update when the code is modified.
+The source code for the repository documentation is located in each repository, to make it easy to update when the code is modified.

-The repository documentation can be used when coding, directly in you development environment, but it is also published as a part of this web, on the [reposity page]({% id_url repository-overview %}).
+The repository documentation can be used when coding, directly in you development environment, but it is also published as a part of this web, on the [repositorsy page]({% id_url repository-overview %}).
 The publication on the web adds some extra requirements that are described below.

 ## Markdown